utopia-foss/dantro/doc/data_io/transform.rst

     :dedent: 4

 As can be seen above, the dict-based definition supports using the :ref:`select interface <dag_select>`.
-Importantly, this supports parametrisation: simply use ``!arg`` or ``!kwarg``  inside the ``select`` specification, e.g. to make the path of the to-be-selected object an argument to the meta-operation.
+Importantly, this supports parametrization: simply use ``!arg`` or ``!kwarg``  inside the ``select`` specification, e.g. to make the path of the to-be-selected object an argument to the meta-operation.

 Internal tags